mk1479/OOP_War/README.md

 1) Ensure that "/Users/henryschmeding/Desktop/deck.csv" is a working filepath. "deck.csv" is included on the Github repository.
 Ensure that the file is on the user "henryschmeding"'s desktop.
 2) Run the "War.java" class.
 3) Follow the console instructions.

+NOTE: Due to the nature of the card game "War", it is possible that a game will seem to go on indefinitely.
+The program will prompt the user each round if the user would like to quit to avoid a long game.